Guides for Hikvision NVRs with V5 firmware - NVR IPCAMERA SECURITY

 .

-• One useful feature with the new V5 NVR firmware is that you no longer need to use the Virtual Host feature.
+One useful with the new V5 NVR firmware is that you no longer need to use the Virtual Host feature.
 Instead, to access the configuration menus on the cameras now for doing things like updating the firmware, accessing advanced image settings, and hard resetting the cameras, you just need to use the Go button (a monitor with an arrow on it) in the Operation column.

 Source : https://www.use-ip.co.uk/forum/forums/guides-for-nvrs-with-v5-firmware.71/